 Spring of your junior year:

 - Explore UConn's many scholarship options for top students like you.
-More than 80 percent of incoming students receive some form of financial assistance.
+Approximately 50% of UConn students receive gift aid in the form of grants and scholarships.
 Explore UConn's Financial Aid options.

 - Visit the UConn booth at your local college fair and ask our admissions representatives lots of questions when they visit.